-This Master of Science program in Cybersecurity Studies takes a broad, multi-disciplinary approach to preventing and responding to large-scale cyber threats and cyber-attacks.
-The first half of this program provides a foundational treatment of network security, information assurance, cybercrime, and digital forensics.
-The second half of this program focuses on the issues, policies, practices, and perspectives of various sectors, critical infrastructures, agencies and disciplines, such as, national security, intelligence, criminal justice, and emergency management.
-The capstone course is a multi-disciplinary group project where individual participants represent different sectors, agencies, and disciplines.
+This Master of Science in Cybersecurity Studies takes a broad, multi-disciplinary approach to preventing and responding to large-scale cyber threats and cyber attacks.
+The first half of this program provides you with a foundation in network security, information assurance, cybercrime, and digital forensics.
+The second half of this program focuses on the issues, policies, practices, and perspectives of various sectors, critical infrastructures, agencies, and disciplines, such as national security, intelligence, criminal justice, and emergency management.
+Cyber threats can have an adverse effect on public confidence, stock markets, economic sectors, and other critical infrastructures.
+The need for trained experts in this field who can prevent, detect, and eliminate such threats is critical to our national security.